-SHRI RAJ BAHADUR: I do not claim to know philosophy, Sir.
-I only think we are all for evolution and for progress of society and promotion of a more scientific and reasonable way of thinking in our people.
+SHRI RAJ BAHADUR: I ďο not claim to know philosophy, only think we are all for evolution and for progress of society and promotion of a more scientific reasonable way of thinking our in people.
 Therefore, I would like the people to resist such exhortations.
 (Interruption.)
-Sir, just now an objection was rightly taken by a
+Sir, just now objection was rightly taken

-[Shri Raj Bahadur.] member that the sanctity of a love letter might be outraged in case every letter is allowed to be opened and read.
+[Shri Raj Bahadur.] a love member that the sanctity of letter might be outraged case in every letter is allowed to be opened and read.
 That was the objection.
-But if Mr. Amolakh Chand's point is taken for granted and is implemented, then each and every letter may have to be opened by the postal employees to see whether a particular letter does not ask the addressee to make 25 or more copies of it.
+Mr. Amolakh Chand's point is taken for granted and implemented, then each and every letter may have to be opened by the postal employees to see whether particular letter does not ask the addressee to make 25 or more copies of it.
 That would be a very dangerous proposal.